 2.1 The person responsible for Special Educational Needs and Disabilities is Rebecca Norton (head).

-The named governor for SEND is The person co-ordinating the day to day provision of education for pupils with special educational needs is Helen Illingworth (SENDco).
+The person co-ordinating the day to day provision of education for pupils with special educational needs is Heli Bryant (SENDco).

 3. Admission and Inclusion